garethr/garethr-docker/README.md

 ### Containers

-Now you have an image you can run commands within a container managed by docker.
+Now you have an image you can launch containers:

 ```puppet
 docker::run { 'helloworld':